ursatile/jsray/02-introducing-the-html-canvas.md

 Back in the early days of the web, you'd occasionally see sites that created images using thousands of 1x1-pixel `div` or `span` elements, with each element assigned a different `background-color` to simulate individual pixels.

 Fortunately, modern browsers support an HTML element called `canvas`, standardized in 2006, which gives us a much finer degree of control when it comes to drawing lines, shapes and images in browser-based web applications.

-In this module, we'll add a 'canvas' element to our application, along with some simple JavaScript code that'll demonstrate how to render graphics onto our canvas.
+In this module, we'll add a `canvas` element to our application, along with some simple JavaScript code that'll demonstrate how to render graphics onto our canvas.

 Open `index.html` and update the `body` element so it looks like this: